-This copy has 12 pages, 24 sides, it was taken from a Bound Volume and therefore has the Binding holes showing.
+This issue contains 12 pages, 24 sides, it was taken from a Bound Volume and therefore has the Binding holes showing.

 Front page shows a portrait photograph of Mr. R. H. Combe.